mglaman/platform-docker/README.md

 Sites are provisioned at project-name.platform.
 Currently the tld is not configurable.
 It's best to set up dnsmasq set up wildcard DNS entries to point \*.platform to your localhost or Docker VM (Mac, Windows.)

-If you are on Mac OS X, export "PLATFORM_DOCKER_MACHINE_NAME" with your Docker machine name.
+If you are on Mac OS X, export ````PLATFORM_DOCKER_MACHINE_NAME```` with your Docker machine name.
 The tool will automatically boot the machine or export its environment information as needed.

 ### Commands

 ````
 Available commands:
   help                Displays help for a command
   link                Displays link to local environment, with port.
   list                Lists commands
+  start               Starts the docker containers
+  stop                Stops the docker containers
  docker
   docker:init         Setup the Platform.sh Docker Compose files
+  docker:logs         Tails the logs of a specific service container
+  docker:rebuild      Rebuild configurations and containers
+  docker:ssh          Allows for quick SSH into a service container.
   docker:stop         Stops the docker containers
   docker:up           Starts the docker containers
+ flamegraph
+  flamegraph:create   Creates a flamegraph from xhprof folder contents.
+  flamegraph:setup    Sets the project up for generating flamegrapghs.
+  flamegraph:unpatch  Unpatches index.php to stop xhprof logging.
  platform
   platform:db-sync    Syncs database from environment to local
 ````